- Home

 Chest pain or discomfort could be a sign of angina or a heart attack.

-Angina happens when blood flow to the heart becomes restricted due to narrowing or blockages in the blood vessels.
-Chest pain caused by angina typically comes on when you exert yourself and stops within a few minutes of resting (or, once diagnosed, taking prescribed medication).
+Angina is a condition where blood flow to the heart becomes restricted due to blood vessels becoming narrow or blocked.
+Chest pain caused by angina typically comes on when you exert yourself and stops within a few minutes of resting.
+Once diagnosed, it can also be treated with medication.

-According to the NHS, angina usually isn’t life-threatening but it is serious as it can increase the risk of having a heart attack or stroke.
+According to the NHS, angina isn’t usually life-threatening, but it is serious because it can increase the risk of having a heart attack or stroke.
 You can find out more about angina on the NHS website.

-If you’re experiencing chest pain like this and haven’t already been diagnosed with a heart condition, the NHS recommends making an appointment with your GP who can check for heart problems and refer you to the hospital for tests.
+If you’re experiencing chest pain and haven’t been diagnosed with a heart condition, the NHS recommends making an appointment with your GP, who can check for heart problems and refer you to the hospital for tests.

-Note: If you have chest pain or discomfort (such as pressure, tightness, or squeezing) that doesn’t go away and/or is accompanied by feeling extremely unwell, call 999 for an ambulance as soon as possible as it could be a sign of a heart attack.
+Note: If you have chest pain or discomfort (such as pressure, tightness, or squeezing) that doesn’t go away and/or is accompanied by feeling extremely unwell, call 999 for an ambulance as soon as possible.
+It could be a sign of a heart attack.

 2. Nausea, stomach pain, or indigestion

-But, because stomach troubles can be a symptom of various different health conditions, it may not always be obvious if it’s heart-related.
-The British Heart Foundation recommends calling 111 for advice if you’re feeling sick and have discomfort in your chest, or have a burning sensation in your chest and stomach and are unsure what’s causing it.
+But because stomach troubles can indicate various health conditions, it may not always be obvious if it’s heart-related.
+The British Heart Foundation recommends calling 111 for advice if you’re feeling sick and have chest discomfort, or if you have a burning sensation in your chest and stomach and aren’t sure what’s causing it.

-With that said, it’s important to note that feeling sick accompanied by any intense chest pain is a reason to call for an ambulance.
+That said, it’s important to note that feeling sick accompanied by intense chest pain is a reason to call for an ambulance.
 The same applies if you experience a new and sudden feeling of sickness, sweatiness, and lightheadedness.

 It’s worth being aware that women are also more likely to suffer from stomach troubles when they have heart issues than men.